Manav Gupta: 2010–2019

 In January 2018, Gupta unveiled Rain, that he first created in the latter half of 2017, at his studio in Amrita Shergill Marg.
 His traveling Museum was hosted by Indira Gandhi National Centre for the Arts and Ministry of Culture, Govt of India and was launched on World Environment Day and Inaugurated on 5 July by Dr Mahesh Sharma, Cabinet Minister, Ministry of Culture.
 The exhibition consisted of Rain, the Beehive Garden Project, Noah's Ark, three Time Machine's, the Bed of Life, and the River Waterfront.
 It was extended by public demand till 25 November 2018.
 Here, Gupta revisited the "Chipko movement" to embrace Neem and Arjuna trees, with half an acre of 'rain' and embraced space and architecture to deploy his river waterfront as an ode to Matighar, at IGNCA.
 He created 3 Time Machine's as in idiom to depict the sound of aum (OM) and created Noah's Ark on the fountain, in front of their Mansingh Lawns.
 Honeycombs or beehives of his 'Beehive Garden Project' were put up on the trees along with his rain.
 Gupta launched his campaign for the city with his environmental art installations as— "the city needs the river, we need our trees."
 With New Delhi's Air Quality Index being at its worse, in the history of the city, the artist's message highlighted and emphasised on the importance of trees being the lungs of the city and how 'rain' nurtures them, for which the 'river' needs to be clean.
 He continued his "Dialogues at the Waterfront" series which was a unique call to all stakeholders of society for a discourse to find transforming solutions for sustainable living.
 The exhibition was visited and critiqued by Vandana Shiva, Pheroza Godrej, Shyam Benegal, Lokesh Chandra, Amitabh Kant, Yogendra Narain, Anjolie Ela Menon, along with several others.

 In 2019, Gupta was commissioned by the National Highway Authority of India (NHAI) to create an installation under the Rasulgarh Flyover in Bhubaneswar, Odisha, India.
-Gupta created half an acre of a "city in a city-sustainable city" dubbed "Water-the new gold, which had a 20ft Tall Tube Well, installations and murals constructed with discarded concrete blocks and highway construction scrap materials.
+Gupta created half an acre of a "city in a city-sustainable city" dubbed "Water-the new gold, which had a 20 ft Tall Tube Well, installations and murals constructed with discarded concrete blocks and highway construction scrap materials.
 This project marked Gupta being credited with creating six iconic and revolutionary art projects in India for the decade of 2010–2019 by Indian Media Houses.
 Later that year, Gupta was awarded with the senior fellowship from the ministry of culture, govt of India as Outstanding Persons in the Field of Culture, for the field of Visual Arts.